d-002/progression-graph/README.md

 - `_Z z`: sets the zoom to z, values less than 0.01 are set back to 0.01

 ## TODO
+- Selection
+- Allow empty text
-- Change images and sizes on zoom (not text?)
+- Change images and sizes on zoom, not text?